What is ETIM?

 The ETIM classification lists the most important technical characteristics for any product.

 It is multi-lingual (translations for international markets are automatic), supplier neutral and can be served up in print and online.

-ETIM is global: to date, the ETIM classification has been adopted across 14 countries in Europe, and in the USA and Canada.
+ETIM is global: to date, the ETIM classification has been adopted across Europe, and in the USA and Canada.
 Currently, 7 million products use the ETIM standard.